nasir-jamil/DE_Task/README.md

 ```

 ## Output
 The input file is already in the directory.
-It takes the given input csv file and generates and output json file.
+It takes the given input csv file and generates an output json file.
 Finally deletes the Container and Images it uses, just to not let the unused resources dangling, saves time for manual clean up later.